 This is common during flood recessions and is a result of the normally higher salinity water held in Lake Bonney being drawn into the river with falling water levels.
-Modelling undertaken by DEW has indicated that salinity in the River channel could increase but should stay within limits for consumptive use.
-However, there are a number of factors which could influence the volume and timing of saltier water entering the main river channel, including the amount of mixing that occurs between fresher and saltier water within Lake Bonney upon re-opening, and the actual rate at which water levels fall in the river compared to what has been predicted.
+There are a number of factors which could influence the volume and timing of saltier water entering the main river channel, including the amount of mixing that occurs between fresher and saltier water within Lake Bonney upon re-opening, and the actual rate at which water levels fall in the river compared to what has been predicted.